damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-8-dot-16-dot-5-security-release.html.md

 ## Mattermost security update

-Mattermost has not yet released full details, however a high severity security release was published and Mattermost has advised all users to upgrade immediately.
+Mattermost has not yet released full details, however a high severity security release (3.6.2) was recently published and Mattermost has advised all users to upgrade immediately.
 See their [release notes] for more.

+Note: GitLab 8.15 and 8.14 Omnibus packages include Mattermost 3.5.x, while 8.16
+includes Mattermost 3.6.x.
+Mattermost normally only provides security updates to the most recent version (3.6.x).
+At GitLab's request Mattermost is releasing a backport to version 3.5, however it is not yet available at the time of this release.

+When Mattermost releases version 3.5.2 including this most recent security fix GitLab will provide updated Omnibus packages for GitLab versions 8.15 and 8.14.
+In the meantime it is recommended that any GitLab 8.15 or earlier Omnibus users with Mattermost enabled either upgrade to GitLab 8.16.5, disable Mattermost, or migrate to a non-Omnibus Mattermost version 3.6.2.

 [#1951]: https://gitlab.com/gitlab-org/omnibus-gitlab/issues/1951
 [release notes]: https://docs.mattermost.com/administration/changelog.html?highlight=changelog#notes-on-patch-release